This policy was last modified on and has an effective date of June 2, 2022.

 The information we automatically collect includes:

-We do not collect any “sensitive” or “special categories of personal data” as defined under European data protection laws.
+We do not collect any “sensitive” or “special categories of personal data” as defined under data protection laws.

 We may also enhance the Usage Data, with information collected from third parties, such as other web-based and mobile networks, exchanges and websites (“Partners”) or our clients (for example, they may upload certain “offline” data into the Platform).
 In addition, the information we automatically collect may be associated with profile information that we infer about you.
 This information may include, for example, hashed identifiers derived from other information (such as email addresses), mobile device IDs, demographic or interest data, and content viewed or actions taken on a Data Source.